nikhilweee/zotdav/README.md

     To follow the logs, you can use `docker compose logs -f`

+## Configure Nginx Proxy Manager

+Add a new proxy host with the following details

+    Forward Hostname: zotdav
+    Forward Port: 8000

 ## Setup Nginx Proxy Manager

 We shall use Nginx Proxy Manager (NPM) as a frontend for our WebDAV service.
 The